-- 117. SUPPORT legislation that seeks to curb metal theft by making it easier for law enforcement agencies to track stolen metals sold to scrap dealers through such means as requiring identification from customers selling commonly stolen metals, banning cash transactions over a certain amount, and requiring scrap dealers to hold materials they buy for a certain period of time before melting them down or reselling them. - 118.
+- 121. SUPPORT legislation that seeks to curb metal theft by making it easier for law enforcement agencies to track stolen metals sold to scrap dealers through such means as requiring identification from customers selling commonly stolen metals, banning cash transactions over a certain amount, and requiring scrap dealers to hold materials they buy for a certain period of time before melting them down or reselling them. - 122.
 SUPPORT legislation that provides a practical and efficient solution to addressing the problem of abandoned and trespassing vessels and ground tackle in an administrative process that allows the California State Lands Commission to both remove and dispose of such vessels and unpermitted ground tackle.
 Boat owners in increasing numbers are abandoning both recreational and commercial vessels in areas within the Commission's jurisdiction.
-Our state waterways are becoming clogged with hulks that break up, leak, sink and add pollutants to our waterways and marine habitat. - 119.
-OPPOSE legislative proposals to realign additional program responsibility to counties without adequate funding and protections. - 120.
-OPPOSE legislation that would shift the responsibility of parolees from the state to the counties without adequate notification, documentation and funding. - 121.
-SUPPORT legislation that will help counties implement the 2011 Public Safety Realignment as long as the proposal would: provide for county flexibility, eliminate redundant or unnecessary reporting, and would not transfer more responsibility without funding.
+Our state waterways are becoming clogged with hulks that break up, leak, sink and add pollutants to our waterways and marine habitat. - 123.
+OPPOSE legislative proposals to realign additional program responsibility to counties without adequate funding and protections. - 124.
+OPPOSE legislation that would shift the responsibility of parolees from the state to the counties without adequate notification, documentation and funding. - 125.
+SUPPORT legislation that will help counties implement the 2011 Public Safety Realignment as long as the proposal would: provide for county flexibility, eliminate redundant or unnecessary reporting, and would not transfer more responsibility without funding. - SUPPORT legislation that will combat the negative impact that human trafficking has on victims in our communities, including the impact that this activity has on a range of County services and supports, and support efforts to provide additional tools, resources and funding to help counties address this growing problem. - 127.
+SUPPORT legislation amending Government Code Section 24011 to allow the Board of Supervisors of Contra Costa County to appoint the Public Administrator by ordinance of the Board, separate the Public Administrator from the District Attorney, and place the position with another County department.

-Levee Issues, Sacramento-San Joaquin Delta Issues
+Levee Issues, Sacramento-San Joaquin Delta Issues (updates to this section will be presented to the Board of Supervisors for approval in 2014)